thinkful-ei-gecko/badri-phoebe-DSA-Big-O/badri-phoebe-bigo/README.md

     O(log(n)) when the input significantly increases, the output does not.
 It does not check every element to succeed.

 9. Random element
+    O(1) - even though an array is inputted, it's runtime complexity is constant because it's independent of the input (no looping is happening).

+10. What Am I?
+    This function calculates if the input is a prime number (returns true if it is).
+The Big O is O(n) (sublinear); the time is dependent on the input but not in a strictly linear way (if it's a whole number greater than 1, it is constant, but if it's a prime number it's calculated n times).